Geir Wenberg Jacobsen

 - (2018) Prenatal exposure to persistent organic pollutants and child overweight/obesity at 5-year follow-up: A prospective cohort study.
 Environmental health. vol. 17 (9).

 - (2018) Short interpregnancy interval and poor fetal growth: evaluating the role of pregnancy intention.
 Paediatric and Perinatal Epidemiology. vol. 33 (1).

 - (2018) The Use of Manual Vacuum Aspiration in the Treatment of Incomplete Abortions: A Descriptive Study from Three Public Hospitals in Malawi.
-International Journal of Environmental Research and Public Health. vol. 15:370 (2).
+International Journal of Environmental Research and Public Health (IJERPH). vol. 15:370 (2).

 - (2018) Effects of refresher training on the use of manual vacuum aspiration in the treatment of incomplete abortions: a quasi-experimental study in Malawi.
 BMJ Global Health. vol. 3 (5).